 Probate kit (ACT)

-Get all the forms you need to apply for probate in a simple estate in the Australian Capital Territory.
+Get everything you need to apply for probate in a simple estate in the Australian Capital Territory.
 Save time, money and stress with this easy to use this kit.

 ✔︎ Step-by-step instructions

 ✔︎ Completed Sample

 ✔︎ Template letters

 DOES NOT INCLUDE COURT FEES

 If you have been named as an Executor of a someone's Will and that person passes away, then you may have to obtain a Grant of Probate before you can deal with their assets.
 The Quick Laws probate kit explains how to handle a simple estate and apply for probate in the Courts, without a lawyer.
 The updated edition includes all the latest laws, processes, forms, template letters and court procedures.